Please check with the Registrar's Office for up-to-date information on course meeting times and course availability

 Spanish 36: Studies in Modern and Contemporary Spanish Literature.
 (FSP) This course is designed to offer students an opportunity to study a topic of interest in the literature's and cultures of Spain through the reading of a wide variety of literary and cultural texts.
 Topics may vary.
 Prerequisite: Acceptance into the Dartmouth Foreign Study Program, Spain.
 Dist: LIT; WCult: W.

 Spanish 40: Hispanic Literature and Culture by Period.
 This course will focus on the study of the significant historical periods and cultural movements of the Hispanic world.
 It is organized according to chronological eras that are marked by distinct cultural and literary movements.
 Areas covered will be the Middle Ages, the culture of the Renaissance and the Baroque, the Colonial Period, Enlightenment and Modernity, Nineteenth-Century Romanticism and Realism, the Avant-Gardes, Post-modernism, and new developments in the contemporary period.
 One or more periods will be selected for study.
+Spanish courses numbered 40 and above may be repeated for credit when offered as different topics.
 Prerequisite: Spanish 20.
 Dist: LIT; WCult: Varies.

 This course will explore the topics of social and state violence through 19th century novels from the Southern Cone.
 The course will have two overarching objectives.
 First, we will study the novel as genre in the context of political and aesthetical movements that pertain to the State-building process.
 Second, we will rethink the role of narrative fictions as they bear witness to the social upheavals and military destruction produced by that very process of nation construction (revolutions, wars, riots, mutinies).
 Authors we will explore in this course: José Victorino Lastarria (Chile), Juan María Gutiérrez (Argentina), Alejandro Magariños Cervantes (Uruguay), Alberto Blest Gana (Chile), Eduardo Acebedo Díaz (Uruguay), Juan Crisóstomo Centurión (Paraguay), and Eugenio Cambaceres (Argentina).
 Diaz-Duhalde.

 Spanish 43: Hispanic Literature and Culture by Genre.
 A literary genre is defined as an established category of written work employing a set of recognizable common conventions, such as technique, style, structure or subject matter.
 This course will focus on the study of Hispanic literature's and cultures and is organized around one or more basic genres like poetry, drama, novel, and essay.
 Other articulating categories for the course may include epic poetry, tragic drama, short-fiction narrative, the picaresque novel, and melodrama, among others.
 The course will provide students with the appropriate critical vocabulary to understand the specificity of the genre or sub-genre examined in the course.
+Spanish courses numbered 40 and above may be repeated for credit when offered as different topics.
 Prerequisite: Spanish 20.
 Dist: LIT; WCult: Varies.

 Spanish 45: Regional/National/Trans-Atlantic Approaches to Hispanic Studies.
 This course studies the complex intersections between literatures, languages, cultures and their national, regional, and trans-Atlantic contexts in Spain, Latin America, and the US.
 In this course, literary and cultural expressions are studied in relation to place in a wide array of historical contexts.
 Issues may include literature and colonialism, "indigenismo," the city/country dialectic, regional and national languages and cultural interdependence, the arts as buffers of political/nationalistic violence, national borders and cultural identity, and the formation of national literatures.
+Spanish courses numbered 40 and above may be repeated for credit when offered as different topics.
 Prerequisite: Spanish 20.
 Dist: LIT; WCult: Varies.

 In 14S, Utopian Cartographies of Enlightenment and Emancipation/Cartografías utópicas de la Emancipación.